-When you type a keyword into Google, two types of result come up, they are paid and unpaid search results.
-The unpaid are organic search created through content promotion on your sites in which Google relies on algorithms.
+When you type a keyword into Google, two types of results come up, they are paid and unpaid search results.
+The unpaid are organic searches created through content promotion on your sites in which Google relies on algorithms.
 Proper optimization of search engines can increase your page ranking and determine how high you appear thereby showcasing your business to customers.
 This serves as a reach medium.

-Display on the other hand, like the Google Display Network helps create customer attention which also lead to customer enquiry and engagement and this is where the search engine optimization comes in handy.
+Display on the other hand, like the Google Display Network, helps create customer attention which also leads to customer enquiry and engagement and this is where search engine optimization comes in handy.
 In fact, display marketing has grown to the point where there are search display ads.
-In all truth, I would prefer to favor search engine marketing as a more influential form of marketing for ecommerce.
-However, when it comes to other forms of advertising campaigns not related to ecommerce, I would surely bow my head to display marketing.
+In all truth, I would prefer to favor search engine marketing as a more influential form of marketing for e-commerce.
+However, when it comes to other forms of advertising campaigns not related to e-commerce, I would surely bow my head to display marketing.
 For example, an advertising and marketing campaign for an event would be focused more on display marketing rather than search marketing.

 However, when it comes to ecommerce the nature of the business requires that such ecommerce companies have a well-developed search market platform not leaving behind display marketing.
 Research has shown that various customers who purchase items online or offline make use of the internet to research during pre-purchase.
-This is to identify the ecommerce companies location through directory list, product capability, price comparison, discount offers, pricing, customer reviews and so on.
+This is to identify the e-commerce company location through a directory list, product capability, price comparison, discount offers, pricing, customer reviews, and so on.

-According to Bcommerce business, technology and society by Kenneth C. Laudon and Carol Guerco Traver, over 59% of shoppers find online vendors through search engine, 28% through market places (Amazon, eBay) and 3% use other methods.
+According to Bcommerce Business, technology, and Society by Kenneth C. Laudon and Carol Guerco Traver, over 59% of shoppers find online vendors through search engines, 28% through marketplaces (Amazon, eBay) and 3% use other methods.

-I can emphatically state that while search engine marketing is done to ensure customers or audience have detailed information of the Ecommerce Company when they search or carryout their research.
+I can emphatically state that search engine marketing is done to ensure customers or audiences have detailed information about the e-commerce company when they search or carry out their research.
 Display marketing is done with the business trying to reach the customers or audience.
 While the former is done to meet customer initiatives the other is clearly the business initiative to reach out to the customers and audience.

 When it comes to return on investment (ROI), display marketing often gets knocked out due to poor conversion rates and high cost-per-acquisition, but it would be silly to eliminate it based on this.
 For as earlier stated they both have their purposes and are a good marketing mix.